 - Recording data

-September 2020: Construction of an editing interface to enable me to enter new data rapidly.
+October 2020: Writing the editing interface to enable me to enter new data rapidly, could take a month.

 - 1. Where can I purchase...? or Can you make me a copy of...?